 Banner image

-Addiction services and treatment – adults
+Addiction counseling and treatment

-Addiction counseling services for adults
+Addiction counseling and treatment services

 Counseling remains one of the main treatment methods for people with addiction conditions.
 Counseling can be individual or in a group setting, and the trained counselors use evidence-based techniques to help you learn how to modify your behavior to achieve recovery.